mikestecker/craft-guest-entries-honeypot/README.md

-# Contact Form Honeypot plugin for Craft
+# Guest Entries Honeypot plugin for Craft

-This plugin allows you to add a [honeypot captcha](http://haacked.com/archive/2007/09/11/honeypot-captcha.aspx/) to your Craft CMS contact form.
+This plugin allows you to add a [honeypot captcha](http://haacked.com/archive/2007/09/11/honeypot-captcha.aspx/) to your Craft CMS guest entry form.

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.20 or later, and the [Contact Form](https://github.com/craftcms/contact-form) plugin.
+This plugin requires Craft CMS 3.0.0 or later, and the [Guest Entries](https://github.com/craftcms/guest-entries) plugin.

 ## Installation